GoogleContainerTools/container-diff/README.md

 ## Diff Result Format

-The jsons for diff results are in the follow format:
+The JSONs for diff results are in the following format:
 ```
 {
     "Image1": "foo",